-Users and sessions are defined differently in different platforms such as Google Analytics.
+Users and sessions are defined differently in different analytics platforms (such as Google Analytics).
 This article describes how Dynamic Yield defines users and sessions.

 Users